vmware-archive/pcf-pipelines/install-pcf/azure/README.md

 - If you are using pcf-pipelines v17 (PCF 1.11), and you are using TCP and Spring Cloud Services with keepalives enabled, if your ALBs are not set with a timeout of 30 minutes, you could run into a situation whereby the ALB will close the idle connection prematurely.
 If you are on PCF 1.12 or later, the workaround for this is to go into ERT/PAS ---> Networking and set the Frontend Idle Timeout for GoRouter and HAProxy to a sensible [number](https://docs.pivotal.io/pivotalcf/2-0/customizing/azure-er-config.html#networking).

-- `ert_errands_to_disable` does not function as expected; use caution when toggling the errands functionality.
-Currently the only functionality that works is it disables or enables errands; the functionality to choose which errand to disable does not function as expected.